 The Trust invests (through the Qualitas Wholesale Real Estate Income Fund which it may invest directly or indirectly) in loans secured by real property mortgages.
-The Manager's Portfolio Asset Management Committee will undertake a formal review process of each loan at least every eight weeks, determining which loans are performing, subject to heightened monitoring, underperformance, or impairment.
-In light of the COVID-19 pandemic, the Manager has increased frequency of review of each loan to every four weeks.
+During the financial year the Manager undertook a formal review process of each loan on a monthly basis, determining which loans are performing, subject to heightened monitoring, underperformance, or impairment.
 Through this review process, the Manager may recommend appropriate actions which include re-pricing or restructuring of the loan to manage risk, preserve investor returns and the fair value of loans.
 Any adjustment to the fair value of the investment is reflected through profit or loss.